-Congenital hyperinsulinism is the most common cause of persistent hypoglycaemia in early infancy.
-By providing genetic testing for this condition our research aims to improve patient care and provide novel insights into mechanisms of insulin secretion.
+Congenital hyperinsulinism is the most common cause of persistent low blood sugar (hypoglycaemia) in early infancy, which can be dangerous if not diagnosed and treated promptly.
+By providing routine genetic testing for this condition, our laboratory aims to improve patient care by guiding treatment decisions and helping families understand why the condition has occurred.

-In 2018, the Exeter team partnered with Congenital Hyperinsulinism International.
+In 2018, the Exeter team partnered with Congenital Hyperinsulinism International to establish the Open Hyperinsulinism Genes Project.
 Thanks to the generous support of this charitable organization, the costs of genetic testing are now covered for individuals who might otherwise be unable to access screening.
 This partnership is helping to ensure that no one diagnosed with congenital hyperinsulinism faces barriers to genetic testing.

 Click here to see a video about this exciting partnership.